-where the $E_6$ singlet which acquires vev is indicated by the bold font.
-In the brackets we present the charges $Q_1^{(7)}$ and $Q_2^{(7)}$ corresponding to the $U_1$ subgroups parameterized by $\beta_1^{(7)}$ and $\beta_2^{(7)}$, respectively.
-This implies that under the $U_1\times U_1$ subgroup in (\ref{E6_U1^2_Subgroup}) a (super)field $\varphi$ changes as
+where the $E_6$ singlet which acquires a vacuum expectation value is indicated by the bold font.
+In the brackets we present the charges $Q_1^{(7)}$ and $Q_2^{(7)}$ corresponding to the $U_1$ subgroups parameterized by $\beta_1^{(7)}$ and $\beta_2^{(7)}$, respectively.\footnote{To avoid supersymmetry breaking by the $D$-term corresponding to the $U_1$ group, the part $1(-1,-3)$ of the representation $56(-1)$ should also acquire the same vacuum expectation value.
+However, in this paper we do not consider dynamics of the theory and will not discuss the corresponding issues.} This implies that under the $U_1\times U_1$ subgroup in (\ref{E6_U1^2_Subgroup}) a (super)field $\varphi$ changes as

 Evidently, the $U_1$ charge corresponding to the little group can be chosen in the form